Regulations for the 2015 UTMB« / CCC« / TDS« / OCC

 Please note : in the case of a change to the length of a qualifying race, premature ening of the race or if the race is cancelled, the qualifying points will be recalculated in relation to the actual characteristics.

-(*) upon registration, each runner will receive a confirmation email with an attachment with the official medical certificate form and the commitment of honour to sign.
+(*) upon registration, each runner will receive a confirmation email with the official medical certificate form attached.

-ACCEPTANCE OF THE REGULATIONS AND OF THE ETHIC OF THE RACE
+ACCEPTANCE OF THE REGULATIONS AND ETHICS OF THE RACE.

-Taking part in the North Face® Ultra-Trail du Mont-Blanc® involves accepting without reservation the current regulations and the ethic of the race, which can be consulted at www.ultratrailmb.com
+Participation in the Ultra-Trail du Mont-Blanc® assumes the acceptance of the present regulations and ethics of the race which are available at www.ultratrailmb.com

 MAXIMUM NUMBER OF RUNNERS